Updated on June 22, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Website: North Dakota Medical Marijuana Program

-After the November, 2016 ballot in which 63 percent of voters said “yes” to Question 5, expectations were high among those who had conditions that can be treated with medical marijuana.
-However, on January 18, 2017, the state senate passed Bill 2154, which will delay the implementation of the provisions of the state’s Compassionate Care Act.
+After the November 2016 ballot in which 63 percent of voters said “yes” to Question 5, expectations were high among those who had conditions that can be treated with medical marijuana.
+However, on January 18, 2017, the state Senate passed Bill 2154, which will delay the implementation of the provisions of the state’s Compassionate Care Act.

 Senate Bill 2154 suspends the implementation of some parts of the law until July 2017.
 It prevents the Department of Health from issuing any licenses for proposed medical marijuana dispensaries.
 Unfortunately, this leaves patients who are qualified to take advantage of the state’s medical marijuana program without any safe access to the drug for the next four months.

-The lawmakers claim they need time to get things right, stating that it’s only a delay and not any attempt to thwart the will of the majority.
+The lawmakers claim they need time to get things right, stating that it’s only a delay and not an attempt to thwart the will of the majority.
 This tactical delay will also slow down the process of creating a system for patients to apply for medical marijuana ID cards.
 The bill was signed into law by the governor on January 27, 2017.

 In an alarm raised by the Marijuana Policy Project, the organization said that the legislators, who were caught off guard when the people said “yes” to medical marijuana last November, have started making moves to carry out major alterations to the original provisions of the Compassionate Care Act.

 Senate Bill 2344 could prohibit the use of whole marijuana plants and other forms for treatment and limit medical marijuana to liquids and pills in North Dakota.
-The conservative Republican-controlled senate will remove the existing home cultivation provision, which is only allowed for patients who are 40 miles from a licensed dispensary.
+The conservative Republican-controlled Senate will remove the existing home cultivation provision, which is only allowed for patients who are 40 miles from a licensed dispensary.
 If the eighty-two pages of SB 2344 are approved, the cost of obtaining and using medical marijuana will rise in the state.

 A state like North Dakota that has a large rural population needs to allow qualified patients to grown their own medical marijuana plants because many patients with debilitating conditions will find it very difficult to go to urban areas where licensed dispensaries are located.
 Since only eight dispensaries will be permitted by this bill, it’s necessary for patients living in the suburbs to engage in limited home cultivation.